 This sketch works as a data logger of OBD-II/GPS/MEMS data.
 Data is saved on inserted microSD card and streamed to mobile phone or tablet via BLE (in readable text).
 For the file format used for data logging, please refer to Freematics Data Logging Format.

-This sketch demonstrates how OBD-II/GPS/MEMS data is collected and transmitted to remote server by HTTP POST operations by a plugged in SIM800L GSM/GPRS module.
-Standard SIM800 AT command-set is used for GPRS communication.
+This sketch demonstrates how OBD-II/GPS/MEMS data is collected and transmitted to remote server by HTTP POST transactions with SIM800L GSM/GPRS module.
+SIM800 AT command-set is used for GPRS communication.
 This sketch only works with Freematics ONE with SIM800L module installed.

 This sketch demonstrates how OBD-II/GPS/MEMS data is collected and transmitted to remote server by HTTP POST transactions with ESP8266 WIFI module ESP8266 command-set is used for WIFI communication.
 This sketch only works with Freematics ONE with ESP8266 module installed.

 This sketch retrieves GPS NMEA data and parse it with TinyGPS library on ATmega328p (normally NMEA parsing is done internally).

 4. Connect Freematics ONE to computer by USB cable